MobtgZhang/Machine_Learning/README.md

 # example_machine_learning

-This files are very simple experiments using theano, pytroch(python) and torch (lua).
+This files are very simple experiments using tensorflow, pytroch(python) and torch (lua).